RBritoX/GoStack-Challenge01-NodeJsConcepts/README.md

 </p>

 <h3 align="center">
-  :construction: Em Construção :construction:
+  :construction: In Construction :construction:
 </h3>

-## :rocket: Sobre o desafio
+## :rocket: About the challenge

-Primeiro Desafio do [GoStack 11](https://rocketseat.com.br/gostack) para treinar os conceitos do Node.js no Back-End!
+First challenge of [GoStack 11](https://rocketseat.com.br/gostack) to train Node.js concepts in the Back-End!

-Essa será uma aplicação para armazenar repositórios do seu portfólio, que irá permitir a criação, listagem, atualização e remoção dos repositórios, e além disso permitir que os repositórios possam receber "likes".
+This will be an application to store repositories in your portfolio, which will allow the creation, listing, update and removal of the repositories, and also allow the repositories to receive "likes".

 ## :hammer_and_wrench: Features